Krystian-L-Lis/Stage/README.md

 ## Overview

 Stage is a framework designed to simplify PLC programming in TwinCAT 3.1.
-It promotes a modular approach to developing scalable and maintainable automation software through features based on composition, state and observer patterns.
-Stage integrates seamlessly into both simple and complex control applications, offering a structured and flexible development approach without unnecessary complexity.
+It does not provide pre-made function blocks for analogue inputs or motion components as these you will need to write yourself.
+It provides scaffolding that allows you to build highly extensible features through automatic registration, discovery and execution.

 ---